Skip to content

 How Long Does a Piercing Take to Heal?
 Complete Guide and Chart [2026]

-Got a new piercing and wondering when you'll finally be able to swap out your existing piercing for the one you've always dreamed of?
-Patience is your best friend when it comes to piercings.
-Remember: just because the piercing doesn't hurt or appear red on the outside doesn't mean the inside is healed .
-This guide includes a detailed chart of healing times, a description of the three stages of the process, and a list of common mistakes that can unnecessarily prolong it.
+Have you got a new piercing and are wondering when you will finally be able to replace the earring with the one of your dreams?
+Patience in piercing is your best friend.
+Remember: the fact that the earring does not hurt and is not red "on the outside", does not mean that the canal inside is already healed.
+In this guide you will find a detailed table of healing times, a description of the three phases of the process and a list of mistakes that may unnecessarily prolong it.

-How long does it take for a piercing to heal?
-2026 Healing Time Chart
+How long does a piercing take to heal?
+Healing time table 2026

 The times below are approximate.
-Everyone's body recovers at a different rate, but these ranges provide a realistic picture of what you should expect.
+Every body recovers at a different rate, but these ranges give you a real idea of what you should expect.

 Type of piercing Place Approximate healing time